daveajrussell/Budgie/README.md

 # Budgie
 A simple budgeting app.

 A pretty rough WIP right now.

 I decided I wanted a budgeting app, I didn't want to pay for YNAB and spreadsheets just weren't cutting it anymore.

-Roadmap;

-* An API to do.. stuff
-* SPA with some flavour of JS framework, depends how I feel on the morning of whenever I start it.
-Probably angular, but maybe react if I'm feeling spicy.
+TODO;

+## API layer
+- Get CORS working properly in the API
+- Actually write the API

+## Auth layer
+- Complete migration to CoreUI (Management pages and main layout)

+## App layer
+- Begin migration to CoreUI
+- Actually write the App